 Cell, 2013 © Viviane Sassen. ￼Courtesy the artist and Stevenson Gallery

-The Dutch photographer's new exhibition at the ICA, documenting the inhabitants and landscapes of the Surinamese village of Pikin Slee, is a departure from her normal work.
-Viviane, who grew up in Kenya, is famed for her magnificent use of colour and her ability to turn the everyday frame of the body into something other-worldly, caught in hypnotic motion.
-But this latest series, forming a thematic if not stylistic relation to her photobooks Flamboya and Parasomnia, in it's document of tribal and indigenous societies reduces the natural splendor she found in the jungle into a series of abstract, black and white shapes.
+Dutch photographer Vivian Sassen's new exhibition at the ICA, documenting the inhabitants and landscapes of the Surinamese village of Pikin Slee, is a departure from her normal work.
+Viviane, who grew up in Kenya, is famed for her magnificent use of color and her ability to turn the everyday frame of the body into something otherworldly, caught in hypnotic motion.
+But this latest series, forming a thematic if not stylistic relation to her photo books Flamboya and Parasomnia, in it's document of tribal and indigenous societies reduces the natural splendor she found in the jungle into a series of abstract black and white shapes.
 The Maroons of Suriname are a particularly interesting subject, the descendants of escaped slaves, who made there homes in the rain forests, forming isolated colonies, separate from the indigenous and colonial populations.
-This isolation was one of the hardest things for Viviane to overcome, Pikin Slee is a three day canoe journey from anywhere, with no roads, infrastructure, electricity or cars.
+This isolation was one of the hardest things for Viviane to overcome — Pikin Slee is a three day canoe journey from anywhere, with no roads, infrastructure, electricity or cars.

 What first brought you to Pikin Slee?